appstract/laravel-opcache/README.md

 'url' => env('APP_URL'),
 ```
 Make sure your APP_URL is set correctly in .env.
-If you want to set a different url to call the OPcache routes (if you use a loadbalancer for example),
+If you want to set a different url to call the OPcache routes (for use with a load balancer for example),
 you can set OPCACHE_URL.

 ## Usage